minghuilab/BindPPI/README.md

 To run MLP_{5120}, you simply need to create a JSON file containing the input sequences for each complex (refer to the file sample_input_sequence.json in the MLP5120_example folder).

 The output file is your_output_file, defaulting to ./MLP5120_example/MLP5120_prediction.txt.

+Note: All file names need to be in lowercase font.

 ### For model AvgEns
 ```sh